Vinicius-92/passwordTester-gui/README.md

  ### How to use:

- On the root repository it is includeded the Runnable JAR File, you can download or clone the project and run with that file (PasswordTester.jar) or using Eclipse IDE with JafaFX and JDK installed.
+ On the root repository it is includeded the Runnable JAR File, you can download or clone the project and run with that file (PasswordTester.jar) or using Eclipse IDE with JavaFX and JDK installed.